dlozano-dawi/expensesManager5/README.md

-# Expense Manager Documentation
+# Expense Manager API Documentation

-# API Documentation

 ## Introduction
 This project is an api application built with Laravel, using Sail and Docker for development.
 It allows users to manage their expenses, mark them as paid or unpaid, and see an overview of their spending.
 User authentication and account management are handled through Laravel Breeze and Sanctum.